grensen/goodgameExportDemo/README.md

 ### Trained with gg|one

-Neural network based on the perceptron concept and trained with goodgame|one
+Neural network based on the ["perceptron concept"](https://github.com/grensen/perceptron_concept) and trained with goodgame|one

 Hidden activation = ReLU